Tips For Ergonomics – How To Reduce Pain Symptoms At Work & Home

 We know sit/stand workstations can vary gross posture.
 A 2019 study in Applied Ergonomics found positive effects for neck, upper body and arm posture.
 The authors documented a increase in up to three times the variation in posture of the neck, arms and upper body when 20% to 60% of work was performed standing as opposed to sitting 100% of the time.

 While standing desks provide a great way to remain active, you still need to observe proper ergonomics.
 So this takes some basic knowledge and a commitment to make a positive change.
+A specially designed anti fatigue mat can keep you active while standing.

 There are simple ways you can stretch even while remaining working at the computer.
 Simple exercises for the neck can be done while sitting and working, a spine lengthening stretch can be done while sitting at the computer and will help train correct body posture.
 Back support cushions are readily available and can be an inexpensive alternative to purchasing a new ergonomic chair.